princeraw/Health_Care/README.md

 Healthcare fraud and inefficiencies in Medicare billing have been major challenges in the medical industry.
 The dataset under analysis contains Medicare Provider Charges for inpatient services, including details on discharges, covered charges, total payments, and Medicare payments.
 The goal is to find anomalous patterns that could indicate potential fraud, providers, or unusual patient treatment costs.

+## Build an isolation forest predictive model for anomaly detection